ayaka14732/llama-2-jax/README.md

 huggingface-cli login
 ```

-Alternatively, you can login in non-interactive mode:
+Alternatively, in case you are not using an interactive shell, you can login in non-interactive mode:

 ```sh
 python -c "from huggingface_hub.hf_api import HfFolder; HfFolder.save_token('<YOUR_HUGGING_FACE_TOKEN>')"